Irelandoracle1/NaijaRestaurantProject/README.md

 ## Strategy

-Built using the *Django framework* with *SQLite or PostgreSQL, and authenticated via **Django-Allauth.
+Built using the *Django framework* with *SQLite (at development) and PostgreSQL (at production), and authenticated via **Django-Allauth.
 The UI leverages **Bootstrap 5* for responsive and fast front-end development.
-The project followed Agile practices, with features prioritized via a MoSCoW backlog to support incremental builds with constant validation.
+The project followed Agile practices, using *user stories* managed on a [Kanban Board](https://en.wikipedia.org/wiki/Kanban_board), with features prioritized via a MoSCoW backlog to support incremental builds with constant validation.

 ---